ablomm/ablomm-cpu/docs/setup.md

 ## Assemble

-Usually it's fine to just use the `run.sh` script, which will assemble and run the appliaction all in one, but you may want to only assemble a program.
+Usually it's fine to just use the `run.sh` script, which will assemble and run the application all in one, but you may want to only assemble a program.

 Included in the repo is a [script to assemble a program](../scripts/assemble.sh).